tabdroid-1/tabby-engine/readme.md

 Simple game engine written in C++.
-This engines main focus is compatibility for most New and old platforms.
+This engines main focus is compatibility for most new and old platforms.
 Engine is mainly for 2D games but has 3d elements.
 Further 3D support planned.

-In this engine you mostly do everything using code.
+In this engine you mostly do everything by just code.
-There is Level editor planned since its hard to make levels using just code.

 Engine architecture is based on Hazel engine.